-A frequent concert performer, Mrs Sobotka has sung Beethoven’s 9th Symphony on tour to Asia with Berliner Philharmoniker conducted by Sir Simon Rattle; and appeared also with the London Symphony Orchestra, Vienna Symphony, NDR Elbphilharmonie Orchestra, Bavarian Radio Symphony Orchestra, the Berlin Radio Symphony Orchestra, the Royal Philharmonic Orchestra, Danish National Symphony Orchestra, Orchestre Philharmonique du Luxembourg, having worked with many of today’s pre-eminent conductors including Sir Colin Davies, Sir Simon Rattle, Marco Armiliato, Sylvain Cambreling, Jesus Lopez Cobos, Jacek Kaspszyk, Aleksandar Markovic, Juanjo Mena and Massimo Zanetti.
+A frequent concert performer, Mrs Sobotka has sung Beethoven’s 9th Symphony on tour to Asia with Berliner Philharmoniker conducted by Sir Simon Rattle; and appeared also with the London Symphony Orchestra, the Vienna Symphony, the NDR Elbphilharmonie Orchestra, the Bavarian Radio Symphony Orchestra, the Berlin Radio Symphony Orchestra, the Royal Philharmonic Orchestra, the Royal Liverpool Philharmonic, the Orchestre Philharmonique du Luxembourg, having worked with many of today’s pre-eminent conductors including Sir Colin Davies, Sir Simon Rattle, Marco Armiliato, Sylvain Cambreling, Jesus Lopez Cobos, Juanjo Mena, and Massimo Zanetti.